What community means to me

 I don’t believe I ever realized the true importance of community until I came to Mozambique.

-I had a community back home that challenged and encouraged, loved and supported me.
-But here, in a small dirt yard shared by four families and myself, I’ve found a deeper importance to community.
-Of actually doing life together, day in and day out.
+I had a community back home that challenged, encouraged, loved, and supported me.
+But here, in a small dirt yard shared by four families and myself, I’ve found deeper meaning in community.
+Here, it means we actually do life together, day in and day out.

 We wash clothes together, carry water together, cook together.
-There is never a need that cannot be fulfilled; from hot coals to light fire to an extra onion or two, there is always someone to help you.
+There is never a need that cannot be fulfilled; from hot coals to light a dead fire, to an extra onion or two, there is always someone to help you.
 We take turns going to the market for each other, we take care of each other’s children, feeding, clothing, bathing them.

 But most importantly, we sit together.

 We sit in silence.
 We sit in the shade.
 We laugh as children play.
 We complain of the heat and the market prices.
-We teach each other to dance and words in Nyanja and English.
-We live our lives, together.
+We teach each other to dance, and we teach each other words in Nyanja and English.
+We live our lives, always together.